Analysis Report

 In this example, we are looking at the details of a memory region, extracted from the explorer.exe

-Verdict details
+Verdict Details

-The right-hand side includes the actions (3): Show this region in the full report, Download the file, Retrohunt for this file, Show code detections per function.
+The right-hand side includes the actions: Download the file, Retrohunt for this code.

 OSINT Hunt